elsedevel/special-nft/README.md

-#  Contracts fot NFT(ERC 720) with minting tiers and stacking with upgradable DAO
+#  Contracts fot NFT(ERC 720) with minting tiers and stacking and with upgradable DAO

 The contracts are used to mint, stake VIP cards